myonathanlinkedin/python_app_ppt_generator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

+## Author

+For author information and contact details, please refer to the [INCLUDE](INCLUDE) file.

 ## Acknowledgments

 - Built with Python-PPTX for PowerPoint generation
 - Flask web framework
 - Modern UI/UX design principles
+- Special thanks to all contributors